 "Re-minting or (re-imaging) Christian holiness" has become the catchphrase for people wanting to communicate the biblical call to holiness to people today.
 This book chapter may help!

-Entire sanctification is the distinctive teaching of churches in the Holiness Movement.
-Tragically, both inside the movement and out, this mirroring of and partaking of of God's holiness is a very misunderstood teaching.
+Entire sanctification is the distinctive teaching of churches in the Wesleyan-holiness theological tradition.
+Tragically, both inside the movement and out, this mirroring of and partaking of God's holiness is often misunderstood.

 by Howard Culbertson, Roger Hahn, and Dean Nelson

 Answer: Wesleyans believe that, after conversion, but before death, a believer's heart may be cleansed from all sin.

 Answer: Sanctified people can sin, just like Adam and Eve could sin -- and did.
 However, believers who have moved to this level of Christian life and experience are more likely not to sin than believers who haven't.
 Before experiencing entire sanctification, believers often lose struggles against inborn tendencies toward sinning and selfishness.
 After the experience, they find themselves most often feeling a tendency toward righteousness.

 Answer: Christian Perfection doesn't mean perfect in the sense that many often think (and thus react negatively to the idea).
 The Biblical word for perfect means that a person is as complete as he or she was designed to be at that moment.
 A seven-year-old piano player might be able to perform a one-handed version of a song perfectly.
 When the child does so, his or her piano teacher might exclaim: "Perfect!"
 However, as that little musician grows up and matures, the same teacher will expect a great deal more.